Last Updated on April 3, 2022 by Andrew Culture

-The Spirit and Origin, their first microphones to be launched, had a flexible waveform spring head around the basket to act as protection and all finished in tumbled stainless steel.
-The Stealth was a large diaphragm dynamic that used phantom power to engage an on-board preamp and had four different voicings.
-Their small diaphragm condenser, the Starlight, had a laser targeting system for heaven’s sake!
+The Spirit and Origin, their first microphones to be launched, had a flexible waveform spring head around the basket to act as protection and all were finished in tumbled stainless steel.
+The Stealth was a large-diaphragm dynamic that used phantom power to engage an onboard preamp and had four different voicings.
+Their small-diaphragm condenser, the Starlight, had a laser targeting system for heaven’s sake!

 Up until now, their prototypes had been blind tested by a panel of audio professionals known as the Aston 33, named after the number of people in the first test group for the earliest products.
 As the range grew, so did the numbers on the panel but, for the Element, Aston decided to go even further and invited the great, microphone buying public on board as well.

 Using a series of recorded files, this 4000 strong development family, listened to recordings of male & female vocals and acoustic guitar using a number of different microphones, including prototypes of the Element, ranking what they heard and giving comments on why they liked one recording over another.

 This informed Aston over the ensuing months and they tweaked the voicing based on each set of results until the design was finalised.
 The first ‘People’s Microphone.”

 In One’s Element